xaur/proposal/propsals/proposal-phase-2.md

 | Videos  |    $2,800 |   $700 |    $2,100 |
 | Total   |    $6,200 | $1,960 |    $4,240 |

+The above expenses do not include the upcoming [DevFest](https://gdg.community.dev/events/details/google-gdg-casablanca-presents-devfest-casablanca-2021/) event on Nov 27.
+I will update it when the cost is known.

+{ TODO: double check the reported expenses the last moment before publishing! }

 ## Work included in this proposal

 Events and workshops about Decred technology and blockchain in order to meet people in real life, explain to them this great technology and make them fall in love with it and use it, and increase our network.